 Morning shifts: 9:00 am - 12:00 pm

-9:00 - Arrive, put belongings in playroom, check in with Iris to see if there are any groups to prepare for, and start an activity (there may be one already out and waiting for you depending on the full-time volunteer).
+9:00 - Arrive, put belongings in the playroom, check in with Daniella to see if there are any groups to prepare for.
+Take out age appropriate toys (make sure there is something for everyone) divide between yourselves for free play.

 Afternoon shifts: 4:00 pm - 6:00 pm